tuosuniversity/Vellum/Output/EN/Bend_Before_You_Break/Chapter_1_The_Pressure_We_Dont_Notice.md

 ## Article 1

-### SEO-Optimized Title: Your Brain Isn't Just Seeing Reality – It's Building It.
+### Your Brain Isn't Just Seeing Reality – It's Building It.
 Here's Why That Matters for Your Well-being.

 **Article Body:**